antonfirsov/docs/2019/07-July/ui-development-survey/ui-development-survey.md

   - Web
   - Other (please specify)
 10. Do you want to build a single desktop application that works on different platforms?
-  - No, I plan to target only one platforms
+  - No, I plan to target only one platform
   - No, I prefer to build different implementations of my application for each platform
   - No, I prefer to use Web
   - Yes